lrspeiser/DensityDependentMetricModel/README.md

 - 10^-18 times nuclear densities

 This suggests the modification is not tied to cosmological scales (as in some emergent gravity theories) but rather represents a breakdown of the standard metric description only in extremely rarefied environments.
 The functional form ξ ∝ (ρ_c/ρ)^n resembles dimensional transmutation in quantum field theory, where a dimensionless coupling runs with energy scale.

+DDMM joins a growing family of theories proposing environment-dependent gravitational strength, including Scalar-Tensor-Vector Gravity (STVG/MOG) [34], chameleon and symmetron fields [20,21], and emergent gravity approaches [35].
+What distinguishes DDMM is its direct metric modification g̃_μν = ξ(ρ)g_μν, maintaining the geometric interpretation of gravity while allowing context-dependent effects.
+This parallels how different approaches to quantum gravity suggest gravitational couplings run with energy scale, potentially becoming weak in the ultraviolet and strong in the infrared [33].

 Several limitations require acknowledgment.
 Galaxy clusters present challenges similar to those facing MOND—while DDMM reduces missing mass requirements, some discrepancy remains [25].
 The theory currently lacks a full cosmological formulation, limiting predictions for cosmic microwave background anisotropies and large-scale structure.
 The coincidence between transition density ρ_c and typical galactic densities appears fine-tuned, though anthropic arguments might apply.